Molly’s Chambers Chords | Kings Of Leon Guitar Lesson

 There are countless examples of songs straddling two modes like this; the technique is known as modal interchange.

 You might be thinking, surely Kings of Leon are too cool for nerdy music theory like modal interchange?
-They may have simply moved their fingers around until they found a cool riff, but that’s exactly what they’re doing.
+They may have simply moved their fingers around until they found a cool riff, perhaps, but that’s the end result.

 Here’s the chord chart.